amannj/amannj.github.io/_posts/2020-12-16-windows-scheduler.md

 - Select `Task Scheduler`.
 There, select option `Create Basic Task...` in the right panel.

-- Give your Task a name (in this case we'll name the task 'Run mypy'), and now define how often and when you want the task to be triggered.
+- Give your Task a name (in this case we'll name the task *'Run mypy'*), and now define how often and when you want the task to be triggered.
 This step is rather self-explanatory.

 - Once you have configured the trigger for your job to your satisfaction, click next and define the *Action* which you want the scheduled task to perform.
 In our case we want to `Start a program`.

 - Click `Next` and then on `Browse`.
 Then navigate to where your batch file sits.
-In our case `C:\Users\<Your Name>\Desktop\my.py`.
+In our case `C:\Users\<Your Name>\Desktop\run_mypy.bat`.

+- **IMPORTANT**: If you are planning on saving/appending data that you obtain from running the Python script, make sure make sure you also provide the location of your application folder in  `Start in (optional)`.
+This allows the Scheduler to access all of the relevant elements (files, folders etc.) of your project.
+In our case, this would be `C:\Users\<Your Name>\Desktop\`.

 - Click `Next` again and the final screen will provide a summary of the new task you have just created.
 You can always navigate back and change its configuration.
 Once you're happy with your result click `Finish` and you're done!

+- To check if the task you created works, access the `Task Scheduler Library` (left panel in *Task Scheduler*), select the task from the list of created tasks (middle panel), right-click and then click on `Run`.
+A terminal window should open returning the same result as when double-clicking `run_mypy.bat`.

 This last step completes this tutorial.
 In case you want to learn more about *Windows Task Scheduler*, check out the [online documentation](https://docs.microsoft.com/en-us/windows/win32/taskschd/task-scheduler-start-page).